gsoules/MkDocs/digital-archive/docs/archivist/using-s3.md

 all of the files for an accession and its sub-accessions.

 ### Items Storage folder
-The Items Storage folder `swhpl-digital-archive > Database` stores files that are associated with individual items in the Digital Archive database.
+The Items Storage folder `swhpl-digital-archive > Database` stores files that are associated with individual items in the Digital Archive database, but only for items that are not part of an accession.
 All files for a single item are kept together in a subfolder that has the same name as the item's identifier number.
 For example, the files for item `12139` are stored in a folder named `12139`.

-#### Item groups
+#### Grouping folders
 At the top level of the Items Storage folder are 16 grouping subfolders named `1000`, `2000`, up to `16000`.
 Each of these folders can contain up to 1,000 subfolders for individual items.
 For example, folder `12000` contains folders for items `12000`, `12001`, `12002` and so on.
 The grouping folders make it easy to find an item's folder.
 If you are looking for the files